Kennesaw State University: Athletics

 Kennesaw State University's athletic teams are called the Owls.
 The school colors are black and gold.

-The Owls participate in Division I of the NCAA and the ASUN Conference.
-Athletics began in the 1981-82 academic year, with KSU joining both the National Association of Intercollegiate Athletics (NAIA) and the Georgia Intercollegiate Athletic Conference (GIAC).
-James "Spec" Landrum was named the school's first Athletic Director, after football coaching stints at both Georgia and Georgia Tech.
-Success in initiating a new program, particularly in men's golf and women's basketball, highlighted Landrum's tenure.
+The Owls participate in Division I of the NCAA and as a member of Conference USA.
+Athletics began in the 1981–82 academic year, with KSU joining both the National Association of Intercollegiate Athletics (NAIA) and the Georgia Intercollegiate Athletic Conference (GIAC).
+James "Spec" Landrum was named the school's first athletic director, after football coaching stints at both Georgia and Georgia Tech.
 After Division I's Gulf Star Conference dissolved in 1987, Commissioner Dave Waples replaced the retiring Landrum that fall.
 The school won its initial National title in 1994, as coach Mike Sansing's baseball team won the NAIA championship.
 In the fall of 1994, KSU officially joined the NCAA, Division II, Peach Belt Conference.
 The Owls dominated the loop for the next 11-years, including DII National crowns in softball (1995 and 1996, coach Scott Whitlock), baseball (1996, coach Sansing), women's soccer (2003, coach Rob King) and men's basketball (2004, coach Tony Ingle).
 Kennesaw State is one of two division II schools to win a national championship in four different team sports, Grand Valley State University being the other.
 KSU also won several other regional and divisional championships.
 Both men's and women's cross-country coach Stan Sims and women's basketball coach Colby Tilley made numerous appearance in NCAA, DII, National competition.